 How do I get paid interest and rewards?

-For providing liquidity, your interest accrues in real time — every few seconds — and you receive it as soon as you withdraw from Savings into your wallet.
+For providing liquidity, your interest accrues in real-time — every few seconds — and you receive it as soon as you withdraw from Savings into your wallet.
+In addition, Compound rewards you in COMP tokens which are paid when you make your withdrawal.
+More details can be found on Compound website.

 You can see all of your activities and earning history on the Activity and Savings screens in the app.